boutiqueforaweek/boutiqueforaweek.github.io/_posts/2016-03-25-faq-friday.md

 ![](/img/blog/FAQ_Fridays-cheap.png)

 Consignors set their own prices at Boutique For A Week.
 Consistently, these prices are low, sometimes even shockingly low.
-Why would someone ask just $3 for a Boppy and cover, only 20 percent the retail price for a outdoor playset, or $15 for a $60 baby rocker?
+Why would someone ask just $3 for a Boppy and cover, only 20 percent the retail price for a outdoor play set, or $15 for a $60 baby rocker?

 After years of discussions with Consignors about their strategies, here are some of the most common reasons given: